Coats–Hines site: Site summary

 Although Tennessee Division of Archaeology staff continued to monitor the stream drainage, no additional excavations took place at the site until 2008.
 That year, limited excavations were performed to recover several heavily fragmented bones eroding from the bank line at the location of mastodon C. Poor preservation of the material prevented conclusive identification of the animal’s species, sex, or age.
 Additional site inspections of the stream channel that same year resulted in the recovery of a bifacial stone tool and a highly mineralized fragment of deer antler.
 Both items had eroded from their original context and could not conclusively be associated with the Pleistocene bone bed.
-However, staff from the East Tennessee State University and General Shale Brick Natural History Museum concluded the antler fragment exhibited an extreme level of mineralization, suggesting at least a late Pleistocene origin.
+However, staff from the Gray Fossil Site & Museum concluded the antler fragment exhibited an extreme level of mineralization, suggesting at least a late Pleistocene origin.
 This find is noteworthy in that Pleistocene deer have only been recorded at 12 other sites in Tennessee.

 In 2010, archaeologists from the Tennessee Division of Archaeology were awarded a Historic Preservation Grant through the Tennessee Historical Commission and National Park Service to conduct additional archaeological testing at the Coats–Hines site in order to assess its archaeological integrity and eligibility for inclusion in the National Register of Historic Places.
 A total of 1,582 faunal remains, including both whole and fragmentary elements from turtle, rodent, deer, large Pleistocene vertebrate, small amounts of ivory, and a possible fragment of Mastodon tooth were recovered during the 2010 investigations.
 Additionally, the test excavations recovered 12 stone flake fragments, potentially resulting from stone tool manufacture.
 Two broken prismatic blades were recovered out of context and cannot be directly associated with the bone bed.
 Based on the presence and significance of intact archaeological or paleontological deposits, the site was nominated eligible for the National Register of Historic Places under Criterion D of 36 CFR 60.4.
 This site was listed on the National Register on July 12, 2011.

 The site was once again studied in 2012 through extensive excavation by a team from the Center for the Study of the First Americans at Texas A&M University.
 As part of that effort the team conducted reexaminations of all existing site materials and data, including a reanalysis of all stone and bone artifacts identified to date and their provenience within the site.
 The results of that examination ultimately concluded that the Coats–Hines site represents a non-anthropogenic deposit of Pleistocene fauna within a fluvial environment.